capactio/capact/cmd/helm-storage-backend/README.md

 ## Usage

-There are two separate modes of running the Helm storage backend.
+There are different modes of running the Helm storage backend.

 ### Helm Release storage backend